jeremyButtler/bioTools/README.md

 # Updates:

+- 2025-07-28:
+  - added printing of read depths to ampDepth
+    - no longer just summary
+- 2025-07-21:
+  - added leftAln for left alignment in homopolymers
+  - mapRead now uses leftAln to do left indel alignment
+    - left indel alignment is on by default
 - 2025-07-04:
   - unGz; fixed XLEN (extra entry length) being wrong endin format (reason why unGz errored out on Illumina